tianocore-docs/edk2-BuildSpecification/5_meta-data_file_specifications/53_target_txt_file.md

 **_Integer_**

 The number of concurrent threads.
-The default, if not specified or set to zero, is 2 Recommend setting this value to one more than the number of computer cores or CPUs of the development workstation.
+If not specified or set to zero, tool automatically detect number of processor threads.
+Recommend setting this value to one less than the number of computer cores or CPUs of the development workstation.
+When value set to 1, means disable multi-thread build, and value set to more than 1, means user specify the thread number to build.

 **_BuildRulesFile_**